wlto/music-visualizer/README.md

 ## Music Visualizer

 [Demo Link](https://music-visualizer-private-copy.vercel.app/)

+## Prerequisites and Notes

+- Please allow for camera access to allow PoseNet to work properly.
-> Notes: Please wait for around 2-3 seconds for everything to load properly and then click twice on the artboard to play :)
+- Please wait for around 2-3 seconds for everything to load properly and then click twice on the artboard to play.

 ## Tech stack